ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 [![Mutual Recursive Fibonacci]({static}images/recursion/mutual_recursive_fibonacci-thumbnail.png){: .b-lazy width=5365 data-src=/blog/images/recursion/mutual_recursive_fibonacci.png }](/blog/images/recursion/mutual_recursive_fibonacci.png)

-This implementation is standalone and does not require any of the two funtions to be defined in a direct recursive way.
+This implementation is standalone and does not require any of the two functions to be defined in a direct recursive way.
 In practical terms, there is no gain as it makes the whole computation slower and less efficient, it is just for demonstration purposes.

-Similarly, the sequence defined as the multiplication of the last two terms can be implemented in a direct multi recursive form:
+Similarly, the sequence defined as the multiplication of the last two terms can be implemented in a direct multi-recursive form:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20multiply_last_two%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20if%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%202%0A%20%20%20%20return%20multiply_last_two%28n%20-%201%29%20*%20multiply_last_two%28n%20-%202%29%0A%0A%0Aassert%20%5Bmultiply_last_two%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B1,%202,%202,%204,%208,%2032,%20256%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}